Frequently asked questions and concerns

 - Pay in person at City Hall Monday - Friday 8:30 to 5:00.

-- Direct payment - auto drafting your checking/savings account—must complete the Direct Payment Form (PDF).
+- ACH payment - automatic draft from your your checking/savings account.
+Get your application here Direct Payment Form (PDF).

-- Budget- The budget plan will estimate a monthly payment amount for you based on the current actual usage; that amount will be the same each month and may change on an annual basis, after review.
-Budget Plan Forms (PDF) are available and can be used in conjunction with the direct payment plan.
+- Budget- The budget plan will be the same each month and will change on an annual basis, after review.
+Budget Plan Forms (PDF) .
+Please contact Customer Service.

 - Pay online using BSA payment screen.

 If you are unable to pay your utility bill prior to the disconnection date, you may come to City Hall and sign a 10-day extension agreement.
 You are allotted 2 extensions per calendar year.
 Failure to pay the full amount due within the 10-day extension will result in disconnection.

 Medical Emergency- You can postpone the the shut off of service if you inform the City and provide documentation of a medical emergency that exists at you residence.

 Senior Citizen - if you are a senior citizen (65 years or older,) you are provided with shutoff protection in both the heating and cooling seasons.
 If you are 65 or older, please contact the City Utilities Department, so we can update your account.

 Military Personnel - If you are in the military, you are provided with shut off protection pursuant to MCL 460.9c.